trackmania-rl/tmrl/readme/tuto_library.md

 ### Constants
 In case you need them, you can access the constants defined in the `config.json` file via the [config_constants](https://github.com/trackmania-rl/tmrl/blob/master/tmrl/config/config_constants.py) module.
-This module can be imported in your script as follows:
+This module can be imported into your script as follows:
 ```python
 import tmrl.config.config_constants as cfg
 ```